open-power/snap/actions/hdl_example/doc/README.md

         README.md                 TBD
 ```
 ## Hardware Details
-Following block diagrams show an overview of main blocks interconnections.
+The following block diagrams show an overview of main blocks interconnections.

-On the following diagram we have the top view showing :
+On the following diagram we have the top view showing:
 - FPGA pins, connected to PCIe and to configuration flash memory (this directly depends on card schematic and is included in the card PSL_DCP file, see [../../../hardware/README.md](../../../hardware/README.md#snap_env))
 - the PSL block (providing PCIe interface and flash controller)
-- the action(s) wrapper block (note : only one action is supported in the current versions)
+- the action wrapper block
 ![Top block_diagram](./top_blocks.png "SNAP")

-The following diagram details the interconnection of the PSL_ACCEL block used to interconnect PSL to :
+The following diagram details the interconnection between the PSL (which is external to psl_accel), the SNAP core and the action wrapper.
-- the action(s) wrapper(s) (note : only one action is supported in the current versions)
-- the SNAP_core block

 ![Main block_diagram](./main_blocks.png "SNAP")